 This flight was very similar to SUFO-1.
-The only difference in the payload was a new cutdown module, a video camera, and a heavier balloon.
+The only differences for this launch are a new cutdown module, a video camera, a heavier balloon, and hydrogen gas used for lift.
+Hydrogen introduced new risks when filling and handling the balloon, but we took our time, filled the balloon in an open area outside, and made sure to reduce static electricity as much as possible.
 I used the Cambridge University Spaceflight Landing Predictor to select a launch location.
 Around 11am the chase crew headed up to the launch location, setup the capsule, filled the balloon, and prepared for launch.
 The balloon lifted off around 12:50pm.
 The predicted flight path is shown below.
 As you can see, it is very similar to the actual flight path, except that the balloon was overfilled slightly and the balloon rose quicker than expected.

 We learned from the last launch and only used cellphones to track the balloon while in the car.
 We had the APRS.fi website up and could track the balloon that way.
 Once the capsule came back down under 8000 feet that stopped working (as expected).
 At that point we drove as close as we could, got out of the car, and started walking to the last known location.
 My laptop was then used to get a direct signal from the capsule.
 Once we got pretty close the laptop picked up the signal and we were able to walk right to it.
 The whole area was surrounded by corn fields, but luckily it landed in a bean field so it was easier to walk through.